 Then she returned to Chicago and the dramatic school.
 She had been in Chicago just one year when she decided to audition for NBC.
-"It seemed like a wild idea at the time," she laughed.
-"I never thought they'd actually put me in a show.
+"It seemed like a wild idea at the tire."
+2 laughed.
+"I never thought actually put me in a show."

-The radio script for which Joe Ainley hired her was called "Talkie Pic-ture Time."
+The radio script for which Joe Ainley hired her was called "Talkie Picture Time."
 She worked like a trouper to justify his faith in her.
 Their first meeting wasn't a case of love at first sight for Joe.
 He admired her talent, thought she was lovely, but he was a busy young director bent on making a name for himself.
-For quite a while very little passed be-For tween them.
+For quite a while very little passed between them.